antrov/acromegaly-ios/README.md

 # Acromegaly iOS

-Acromegaly iOS is a remote controller for the adjustable height desk.
+Acromegaly iOS is a controlling app for the desk with automatically adjustable height.

 This resposity is a part of the [Acromegaly project](https://github.com/antrov/acromegaly) - Open Source desk with adjustable height.